Debunking Diabetes Diet Myths

-Most people believe if they avoid foods commonly thought of as high in sugar, blood glucoses will remain stable.
+Most people believe if they avoid foods commonly thought of as high in sugar, blood glucose will remain stable.
 Patients normally list off avoided foods such as ice cream, cookies, soda, desserts, juice, and even fruit.
 In reality, while sugar will raise your blood glucose, it is also part of a larger food group called carbohydrates.
-Any food containing carbohydrate will affect your blood glucose in some way.
+Any food containing carbohydrates will affect your blood glucose in some way.

 2) “So carbs are bad for me now?”

 Not true!
 This is usually the second statement out of patient’s mouths once we discuss carbohydrates and the effect they have on blood glucose.
 While carbohydrates do break down and raise your blood glucose levels once digested, our bodies actually need this glucose.
 Glucose from food is our body’s most readily available source of fuel, and is needed for muscle and brain function (ever have a hard time thinking or concentrating once it gets close to lunchtime?
 This is your body telling you it needs a source of fuel – ie, glucose).
 That being said, not all sources of carbohydrates are created equal.
 The best carbohydrates to choose from are complex, unrefined carbs.
 These carbohydrates are high in fiber, which is harder for your body to digest and thus keeps you full for longer periods of time.
 Since your body digests fiber more slowly, it has less of the “spiking” effect on your blood glucose that you see with refined, processed carbohydrates.
 Good choices of high fiber carbs are whole-grain bread, bran cereals, oatmeal, brown rice, quinoa, and whole-grain pasta.